 During the Rejoinder period, the participants and Research Office staff may identify an assessment that contains inappropriate elements, as detailed below, and may wish to have this reviewed by the ARC.

-Before submission of an assessment review request, please refer to the following criteria that may be considered by the ARC for review:
+Before submission of an assessment review request, please refer to the following criteria that may be alleged to apply to an assessment:

 - Defamatory comment/s